The Human Mortality Database

 with the help of financial backers and scientific collaborators from around the world (see

-The Center on the Economics and Development of Aging (CEDA) French Institute for Demographic Studies (INED) has also supported the further development of the database in recent years.
+The Center on the Economics and Development of Aging (CEDA) French Institute for Demographic Studies (INED) have also supported the further development of the database in recent years.

 We seek to provide open, international access to these data.
 At present the database contains detailed population and mortality data for the following 41 countries or areas: